 If you’re a beginner, I would recommend that you write and complete a few songs first, without thinking about what kind of songs they are.
 Get used to songwriting first, so that it becomes easy for you to go for narrative songwriting.

-Now, the first and obvious step, decide the theme, or what story you’re going to tell through the song.
+Now, the first and obvious step, decide what story you’re going to tell through the song.
 Start writing your story description.
 It should have an introduction which sets up the base of the story, then what happens after that, and a climax part or the peak event of your story.
 Keep it brief and simple, because at the end we need a song and not a short story.
-Just write down the main parts.
+Just write down the main parts in form of points or short paragraphs.
 Once done, analyse your story so that you can figure out what to use in the chorus.
 What is the overall feeling of your story?
 What is the thing that describes your story in short?
 Something which can sound relevant after every verse.
 Write it down if you’ve figured it out.
 If you’ve not, don’t worry.
 You’ll most probably figure it out after the next step.

 The next step will be brainstorming.
 Brainstorm words and phrases that revolve around your theme.
 Creating a mood board will be helpful too.
 Check this post to know more about mood boards and how to use them for songwriting – Mood Board for Songwriting.
 With your brainstorming and mood board, it will be easy to write a chorus if you’ve not figured it out in the previous step.
 Also, you’ll have some amazing words, metaphors, etc. to make your song more effective.